It’s tough to live with low credit scores. When you neglect bad credit, basic financial dealings become much more expensive and difficult to obtain.

 16. Add positive accounts.

-Pad bad credit accounts with good credit accounts.
+Pad negative credit accounts with good credit accounts.
 If your credit report contains nothing but negative credit, you need some current, good credit accounts to balance the negative.
-At least three, positive accounts should be reporting monthly. retail credit account, Total Visa® Card and First Digital Mastercard® are fairly easy credit cards to open.
+At least three positive accounts should be reporting monthly for example, a debit card that reports to the credit bureaus, a no credit check Visa and an unsecured credit card for bad credit like the Destiny Mastercard® are fairly easy credit cards to open.

 Plus, there are secured cards you can open with as little as $200 that don’t require a credit check or a checking account.
 With the many ways to add positive credit, there’s no excuse for not having positive credit reporting monthly, even if you have to temporarily open a guaranteed approval credit card.